adam-torok/video-worker/README.md

 - Req. type : POST
 - Endpoint :  /video.upload
 - PS: Where the file name is video in the request body
+- The response is the id of the video

 Deleting videos
-Req. type : POST
+- Req. type : POST
-Endpoint : /video.delete/{id}
+- Endpoint : /video.delete/{id}
-PS: Where the id is the id of the video
+- PS: Where the id is the id of the video
+- The response is nothing.

 Suggestion - Use postman to test the api out.